Seamless Mosaic Internals

 G -->|no| H[raise TargetCrsRequired]

-I --> J["per scene: reproject footprint envelope<br/>into target CRS → union extent"]
+I --> J["per live scene: reproject footprint envelope<br/>into target CRS → union extent"]

 J --> K["per scene: SuggestedWarpOutput resolution<br/>in target CRS (AutoCreateWarpedVRT)"]